-Instead of typing an equation into the field, you may also use the command C-c = 1.
-It prompts for a formula (with default taken from the '#+TBLFM:' line) and applies it to the current field.
-A numerical prefix (e.g. C-5 C-c = 1) will apply it to that many consecutive fields in the current column.
+Instead of typing an equation into the field, you may also use the following command:

+C-c = Install a new formula for the current column and replace current field with the result of the formula.
+The command prompts for a formula, with default taken from the '#+TBLFM' line, applies it to the current field and stores it.
+With a numerical prefix (e.g. $C-5 \ C-c =$) will apply it to that many consecutive fields in the current column.